enketo/blog/_posts/2015-05-19-install-enketo.md

 5. Click on the SSH key(s) that may be used to access the server.
 6. Click _Create Droplet_ and wait until this is finished.

 **Test**: In your [list of droplets](https://cloud.digitalocean.com/droplets) you will now see an IP address that was assigned to your server (e.g. 107.170.165.182).
-You sshould now be able to login to this server as "root".
+You should now be able to login to this server as "root".

 **OS X and Linux users**, try this out in the terminal with **your assigned IP address** as follows: